ProsperOps_Logo

 The reason is not lack of awareness.
 It’s fragmentation.

-This blog will help you cut through the noise.
-It outlines the most effective EC2 optimization strategies so your team can reduce spend without wasting time on low-yield tactics.
+In practice, that means rightsizing capacity, scaling resources with demand, and managing discount instruments to improve savings without taking on unnecessary commitment risk.
+This blog will help you cut through the noise by outlining the most effective optimization strategies, so your team can reduce spend without wasting time on low-yield tactics.

 What Are the Pricing Options With Amazon EC2?